Fair License

 Usage of the works is permitted provided that this instrument is retained with the works, so that any entity that uses the works is notified of this instrument.

 DISCLAIMER: THE WORKS ARE WITHOUT WARRANTY.

 More popular alternatives to the Fair License are the MIT and simplified BSD licenses, which are also composed of few sentences but their disclaimers are longer.

 History

 The author, James William Pye, submitted the license for approval in January 2004.
-During the approval process, James answered to some questions as quoted below and proposed a draft version:
+During the approval process, James answered some questions as quoted below and proposed a draft version: